Hints of FLRW Breakdown from Supernovae: Introduction

 \item Local structure along the line of sight could be playing a role \footnote{It may be a coincidence that the $H_0 \sim 74$ km/s/Mpc of DES lens \cite{2020MNRAS.494.6072S} is aligned with the Horologium-Reticulum supercluster.
-However, the 2MRS catalogue is magnitude-limited at $K_s=11.75$ and therefore can barely reach the brightest galaxies beyond $c z \sim 15,000$ km/s and the clusters that make up Horologium-Reticulum appear to be closer to $c z \sim20,000$ km/s \cite{Fleenor:2005sf}. }, underscoring a need to better model known superclusters when inferring $H_0$ from strong lensing time delay \cite{Wong:2019kwg, Millon:2019slk}.
+However, the 2MRS catalog is magnitude-limited at $K_s=11.75$ and therefore can barely reach the brightest galaxies beyond $c z \sim 15,000$ km/s and the clusters that make up Horologium-Reticulum appear to be closer to $c z \sim20,000$ km/s \cite{Fleenor:2005sf}. }, underscoring a need to better model known superclusters when inferring $H_0$ from strong lensing time delay \cite{Wong:2019kwg, Millon:2019slk}. {Since the QSOs are deep in redshift, while the 2MRS catalog in Fig. \ref{lenses} is more local, one does not expect any immediate correlation.}

 \item This could be a coincidence. \end{enumerate}